poppy-project/puppet-master/README.md

 python bouteillederouge.py
 ```

-It will start the webserver binded on 0.0.0.0 and use the default port 5000.
+It will start the webserver bind on 0.0.0.0 and use the default port 5000.
 So, you can now connect to http://localhost:5000 and see this:

 ![Homepage of the Web Interface](homepage-snapshot.png)